 For we already know the advantages of going for a pre-approved loan, we should also discuss here what things we must bear in mind in case we decide to avail of the benefit of the opportunity provided to us by financial institutions.

->

-> The cost: Some public-sector banks, including State Bank of India, do not charge any processing fee for pre-approved home loans.
+The cost: Some public-sector banks do not charge any processing fee for pre-approved home loans.
 However, most private banks levy a flat-fee ranging between Rs 1,000-2,000 to offer the facility.
 In case you are not able to avail of the loan within a specified period as mentioned in the pre-approved loan agreement, the bank will forfeit this deposit.

->

-> That brings us to our second point.
+That brings us to our second point.

 The time limit: Time is of essence when you go for a pre-approved loan.
 You have to avail of the loan within a specified period, which may be in the range of three to six months, depending on the bank.
 In case you fail to select the property, the agreement will expire, and the processing fee you paid would be forfeited.
 In such a scenario, you may again apply for a pre-approved loan.